rhyolight/nupic-tooling/README.md

 Now that you're running it, you need to kick off the OAuth with Github.
 Do so by pointing your browser to http://localhost:8081/, then click the link provided.
 The logs will show your Github access token, and you're ready to go.

-## Travis Agent
+## Travis Webhook

-Expecting Travis webhook on build success/failure at http://localhost:8081/travis.
-Expects an 'authentication' header as defined in [Travis docs](http://about.travis-ci.org/docs/user/notifications/#Authorization).
+This server expects Travis webhook calls on build success/failure at http://localhost:8081/travis.
+It authenticates Travis requests using the 'authentication' header as defined in [Travis docs](http://about.travis-ci.org/docs/user/notifications/#Authorization).

 Upon receiving build end notice, will call Github API to merge `dev-master` into `master` as long as the Travis notification is from `dev-master`.
 (This part is under construction.)